basecamp/handbook/where-we-work.md

 ## From home

-Most people at Basecamp work from home most of the time.
-You can spend up to $1,000 every three years outfitting your home office.
-Getting the basics right will make a big difference: a good chair and a good desk.
+Most people at Hyko work from home most of the time.

 ## From coffee shops